Bhutan, where the sale and purchase of tobacco is prohibited

 This interesting idea set me musing why they seem only concerned to reduce tobacco-related death and disease rather than eliminate them.

-Some kind of remedial action does seem to have taken place because, we are informed, ‘Cigarette smoking prevalence has been halved since publication of 1964 Surgeon General’s Report’.
-This good news, however, is somewhat tempered by the shocking fact that ‘tobacco use…[still] cause[s] over 480,000 annual US deaths’.
-Further, we are reminded that ‘Scientific evidence [shows] that smoking causes at least 15 types of cancer, as well as numerous chronic diseases including heart disease, stroke, lung diseases and diabetes’.
+Some kind of remedial action does seem to have taken place because, we are informed, ‘Cigarette smoking prevalence has been halved since publication of 1964 Surgeon General’s Report.’
+This good news, however, is somewhat tempered by a shocking fact: ‘Tobacco use…still causes over 480,000 annual US deaths.’
+Further, we are reminded, ‘Scientific evidence shows that smoking causes at least 15 types of cancer, as well as numerous chronic diseases including heart disease, stroke, lung diseases, and diabetes.’

-In response to this dire situation the Surgeon General’s Report of 2014 merely ‘highlighted the need for continued implementation of comprehensive tobacco control programmes and policies’.
-Better than nothing I suppose.
-But fear not – we are also told that
+In response to this dire situation the Surgeon General’s Report of 2014 merely ‘highlighted the need for continued implementation of comprehensive tobacco control programmes and policies.’
+Better than nothing, I suppose.
+But we’re also told that

-Considering the nearly half-million annual US tobacco related deaths, the Nation’s health is clearly in need of protection.
-To help it achieve this vital aim it’s a relief to know that the FDA now has within it a Center for Tobacco Products (CTP) that has been ‘charged with regulating tobacco products’.
-And the way it is supposed to do this is by ‘weighing potential benefits and harm to current, former and never users of tobacco products’.
+Considering the nearly half-million annual US tobacco-related deaths, the Nation’s health is clearly in need of protection.
+To help it achieve this vital aim it’s a relief to know that the FDA now has within it a Center for Tobacco Products (CTP) that, as one might guess, has been ‘charged with regulating tobacco products.’
+And the way it’s supposed to do this is by ‘weighing potential benefits and harm to current, former, and never users of tobacco products.’
 The harm is obvious enough, but what might these mysterious potential benefits be?

 Now, where does the PATH Study come into all this?